danamag/stremio-addons-list/README.md

 - a new release was created
 - a new commit was made
 - a label was created, edited or removed
+- a new comment was made to an issue (to update comment count / votes)

 ## Fork me